pprunty/motormongo/README.md

 ## Operations

-The following class methods are supported by motormongo's `Document` class:
+The following class methods are supported by `motormongo`'s `Document` class:

 | CRUD Type | Operation                                                                                                                          |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------|